Crusading movement: Women

 Women were involved in the crusading movement from the outset.
 Though popes discouraged female participation, women always accompanied the armies as servants.
 Washerwomen received special papal approval early on.
 Women needed permission from a father or husband to join a crusade, whereas men, from 1209, could go without their wives' consent.

+Gender bias prevailed on all sides.
+Christian chroniclers highlighted women's supportive roles—delivering water or stone missiles—but rarely mentioned female fighters.
+Muslim and Byzantine writers often depicted armed Crusader women as symbols of barbarity.
+Muslim sources also condemned the freedoms women enjoyed in Frankish societies.
+Crusaders were expected to abstain from sex; and women, both wives and sex-workers, were often expelled before major battles.
 Occasionally, high-ranking women led troops or conducted key diplomatic negotiations.
 (Note: The widowed Austrian margravine Ida commanded her own army, and disappeared in the Battle of Heraclea in 1101.
 In Iberia, Ermengarde of Narbonne led a contingent during the siege of Tortosa in 1148.
 During the Seventh Crusade, Margaret of Provence led the negotiations about the ransom of her husband Louis IX of France with the Egyptian sultana Shajar al-Durr.)
-In the Baltic, female settlers helped defend towns and villages.
-Sex workers also followed the armies but were often expelled during purification efforts.

-Gender bias prevailed on all sides.
-Christian chroniclers highlighted women's supportive roles—delivering water or stone missiles—but rarely mentioned female fighters.
-Muslim and Byzantine writers, in contrast, often depicted armed Crusader women as symbols of barbarity.
-Muslim sources also condemned the freedoms women enjoyed in Frankish societies.
-Crusaders were expected to abstain from sex; and women, including wives, were often expelled before major battles.

 Women left behind were vulnerable to abuse by kin or neighbours.
 (Note: The wife of the English crusader William Trussel was murdered and her body was profaned shortly after he had left for the Third Crusade.
 The only daughter of an other English crusader Ralph Hodeng married to one of his tenants during his absence.)
-Some Crusaders made formal arrangements with relatives or religious institutions to protect their wives and daughters; others entrusted wives or mothers with managing their estates.
+Some crusaders made formal arrangements with relatives or religious institutions to protect their wives and daughters; others entrusted wives or mothers with managing their estates.
 (Note: In France, female regency was quite common: both Philip II and Louis IX appointed their mothers—Adela of Champagne and Blanche of Castile, respectively—to rule during their absence.
 On the other hand, Louis charged two men Simon of Nesle and Matthew of Vendôme to govern his kingdom during his second crusade instead of his wife, Margaret of Provence.)
 Raids by both Christian and Muslim forces frequently targeted women.
 After battles or sieges, victors often captured enemy women and children.
 The First Crusade was exceptional: crusaders often massacred entire populations of captured towns.
 In the Baltic, the Livonian Rhymed Chronicle praised the slaughter of pagan women and children as divinely sanctioned.
 Rape of captured women both by crusaders and their enemies was common.
-Noblewomen were typically ransomed, albeit for less than men; other women were enslaved or forced into marriage.
+Noblewomen were typically ransomed, albeit for less than men of the same rank; other women were enslaved or forced into marriage.